J-sephB-lt-n/llmducation/README.md

 This is my plan for staying excited about large language models:

-1. Stop worrying about missing the latest trendy framework.
+1. Stop worrying about missing the latest trendy python framework.

 2. Make a reading list which covers all of the important LLM innovations (both academia and industry) and work through the list.
 I want the list to contain both papers (academia) and commentary on (successful) practical applications of LLMs.